rajuyadav26102002/VS-Code-Power-Usage/README.md

 - Understood how to create and use a snippet in VS Code.
 - Practiced boosting productivity with custom boilerplate code.

+---

-# 🐞 Walkthrough: Basic JavaScript Debugging in VS Code
+# Task-3: Basic JavaScript Debugging in VS Code -

 ## 🔍 What is Debugging?
 Debugging is the process of **finding and fixing errors (bugs)** in your code.